brendt/stitcher.io/src/content/blog/2020-06-09-survey-results.md

 <em class="center small">Type profile of all participants</em>

 One thing that immediately stood out is the large amount of people who lean towards the use of a strict type system.
 I did not expect this.
-From discussions I had on Twitter, I had the feeling that more people would lean towards not using PHP's type system.
+From discussions I had on Twitter, I had the feeling that more people would be in group `C`, `D` or `E`.

-These are some of the most popular arguments against the use of PHP's type system, at least the one I heard in my discussions:
+These are some of the most popular arguments against the use of PHP's type system, at least the ones I heard in my discussions:

 - PHP's type system still fails at runtime, so there's no advantage to using it
 - Types add unnecessary visual overload